Release Notes

 11. March, 2026

-Update HR Blizz Secure file transfer Payroll admin console Improvements Settings
+Settings Update Improvements HR Blizz Secure file transfer Payroll admin console

 The problem it solves: In many countries, payslip files need to follow specific naming conventions – often including employee tax numbers or other identifiers.
 Renaming files manually after generation is tedious and creates inconsistency.